PySpice-org/PySpice/README.rst

 Users should be aware of these advertisements.

-..
+.. ..
 Warning:: The API is quite unstable until now.
 Some efforts is made to have a smooth API.

 ..
 Warning:: Ngspice and PySpice are provided without any warranty.
-Thus use it with care for real
+Thus you must use it with care
-	     design.
+	     for real design.
 Best is to cross check the simulation using an industrial grade simulator.

 ..
-Warning:: Simulation is a tool and not a perfect representation of the real world.
+Warning:: Simulation is a design tool and not a perfect description of the real world.

 ..
 End